ojitha/blog/notes/Scala Notes.md

 ```
 You can change the right side of the equation inside the `{...}` in the above.

-You can create new **control struactures** as well because you can pass the function to higher-order function.
+You can create new **control structure** as well because you can pass the function to higher-order function.

 ```scala
 def twice(f: Int => Int):Int => Int = x => f(f(x))